 Deathloop Accessibility Report

-Deathloop offers 21 accessibility features in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 21 accessibility features for Deathloop in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Deathloop is a shooting game where you play an assassin stuck in a time loop.
 You wake on a beach while residents of Blackreef island have gathered for a party that seemingly lasts forever.
 Your mission is to assassinate 8 guests but at the end of each night time resets and starts again.

 You can adjust the size of subtitles, but at the largest setting they aren't very larger and the red speaker indicator text can be hard to distinguish.

 Adaptive triggers are used for information as well as immersion.
 When you run out of ammo you’ll feel the trigger goes limp with no resistance, so you know it's time to take cover or reload.
 If your gun jams so do the triggers.
 You can turn off the adaptive triggers to make the game less physically tiring.
 You can adjust the haptic vibration intensity.

 Sprinting and kicking are accessed by clicking down the left and right sticks.
 You can switch sprinting to a toggle rather than holding.
 You can select to auto-switch to the next weapon when out of ammo, auto-equip picked up weapons and exclude empty weapons from the selection wheel.

 There are auto-aim options that can be selected and adjusted.
 They can slow the crosshair near enemies and snap-to enemies when you are close to them.
 These are reported (by Dynamic Reactions on YouTube) to not be as effective as they need to be.